ShanuDey/deploy-react-to-ghpages/README.md

 ## Deploy React app to gh-pages

-This Action will automate the process of building and depolying react app to gh-pages.
+This Action will automate the process of building and deploying react app to gh-pages.

 ## Action
 Add this action inside your Repository's Actions

 ```
-name: React app deployement
+name: React app deployment

 on:
   push: